 - The updated app now allows AFib (Atrial fibrillation) to check between 50 and 150 BPM.
 This means that heart rate below 50 and above 150 BPM will give inconclusive results.
 The previous version can check for AFib between 50 to 120 BPM.

-- Poor Recording is a new classification on the app which alerts the users to check for deterents affecting a successful reading like loose Apple Watch, position of the arm, sweat, electronical interferecnes and others.
+- Poor Recording is a new classification on the app which alerts the users to check for deterrents affecting a successful reading like loose Apple Watch, the position of the arm, sweat, electronic interferences, and others.

-- In the updated version 2 of ECG app, the rate of successfull reading is higher than the previous version 1.
+- In the updated version 2 of the ECG app, the rate of successful reading is higher than the previous version 1.

 “The ECG app version 2 was also tested in a clinical trial with approximately 546 subjects, and demonstrated 99.3% specificity with respect to sinus rhythm classification, and 98.5% sensitivity for AFib classification for the classifiable results.”

 Like the ECG app itself, the version 2 update is available to users in selected regions.
 Click here to find out if the heartbeat recording feature is available in your country.